chen150298/Whatsapp-Clone-Part-Two/README.md

 ### Server address :

-to change server's address in the react project, there is a file named "Share.js". you can change the addresses there conveniently.
+To change server's address in the react project, there is a file named "Share.js".
+You can change the addresses there conveniently.